Father and child with art at the Yellow Daisy Festival at Stone Mountain Park

 Other attractions -- including the Summit Skyride, SkyHike, Scenic Railroad, Dinosaur Explore, Historic Square and Mini Golf -- require additional ticket purchases.
 Purchase tickets in advance to reserve your spot.

-Atlanta Evergreen Marriott Resort
+Atlanta Evergreen Lakeside Resort

 Where to Stay